 A study of why, when and how consumption occurs at both individual and group levels.
 Recommended: MKTG 381, PSYC 130.
-Offered 2000-2001.

-MKTG 385 PROFESSIONAL SELLING AND NEGOTIATION STRATEGY 4 Study of effective sales techniques focusing on building long-term relationships with customers and creating a win for all players in a sales situation.
+MKTG 385 PROFESSIONAL SELLING AND NEGOTIATION STRATEGY

+Study of effective sales techniques focusing on building long-term relationships with customers and creating a win for all players in a sales situation.
 Includes principles of bidding, negotiation strategy, and problem resolution.
 Offered odd years only.

-MKTG 451 MARKET SURVEY METHODS 4 Introduction to collecting market information from secondary and primary sources.
+MKTG 451 MARKET SURVEY METHODS

+Introduction to collecting market information from secondary and primary sources.
 The focus of the class is on market surveys: Writing survey instruments, evaluating their effectiveness, data entry and analysis, and developing recommendations for marketing management and business strategies.
 Recommended: GBUS 263, MKTG 381.

-MKTG 478 MARKETING INDEPENDENT PROJECT 2; 4 Design and implementation of a marketing project.
+MKTG 478 MARKETING INDEPENDENT PROJECT

+Design and implementation of a marketing project.
 Prerequisite: MKTG 381.

-MKTG 481 PUBLIC RELATIONS 4 An overview of public relations from the perspectives of business and communication; includes history, theory, and hands-on examples.
+MKTG 481 PUBLIC RELATIONS

+An overview of public relations from the perspectives of business and communication; includes history, theory, and hands-on examples.
 Covers the basics of public relations writing and analyzes a firm's public relations in detail.

-MKTG 486 MARKETING OF NOT-FOR-PROFITS 4 An examination of the unique marketing needs of not-for-profit institutions and the application of various strategic marketing methods.
+MKTG 486 MARKETING OF NOT-FOR-PROFITS

+An examination of the unique marketing needs of not-for-profit institutions and the application of various strategic marketing methods.
 In various quarters different segments of not-for-profit organizations will be the focus: fine arts, health care, education, social service or churches.
 May be repeated for credit when topics vary.
 Offered odd years only.

-MKTG 488 INTERNATIONAL MARKETING STRATEGY 4 Marketing to and in a global marketplace.
+MKTG 488 INTERNATIONAL MARKETING STRATEGY

+Marketing to and in a global marketplace.
 Emphasizes the impact different cultures, laws, business practices, perceptions, products, and governments have on the strategic marketing plan.
 Prerequisite: MKTG 381 or permission of instructor.
+Offered odd years only.

-MKTG 489 MARKETING ISSUES AND STRATEGIES 4 A capstone course incorporating marketing strategy and applying it to an entire organization using either a marketing audit, new business start-up or other extensive class-wide project.
+MKTG 489 MARKETING ISSUES AND STRATEGIES

+A capstone course incorporating marketing strategy and applying it to an entire organization using either a marketing audit, new business start-up or other extensive class-wide project.
 Also includes the study of current business publications and classic business strategy literature.
 Prerequisite: Open only to business majors and marketing minors with senior standing.

-MKTG 494 COOPERATIVE EDUCATION/INTERNSHIP 1-4 Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in off-campus setting.
+MKTG 494 COOPERATIVE EDUCATION/INTERNSHIP

+Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in off-campus setting.
 Allows the student to apply advanced classroom learning.
 No credit will be allowed toward the B.A. in Business.
-Prerequisite: Approval by School of Business faculty.
+A reaction paper is required.
+Prerequisites: MKTG 381 and one other business course approved by adviser and approval by School of Business faculty.
 Graded S or NC.